Loading...

 Stay Hydrated

-Engage in light physical activity, such as a short walk, after eating.
-This can help lower blood sugar by increasing insulin sensitivity.
+Engage in light physical activity, like a walk, after eating to help your body lower post-meal blood sugar levels more effectively.

 healthspan-mbl